RaphaelBarth/VisualStudio_DebugPlotter/README.md

 2. Configure the number of values displayed in a plot and the update frequency.
 3. Set the parameter names that you wish to plot, ensuring that they are named the same as in your key-value pairs.
 4. Launch the script by running main.py.

+Note that there is no temporal connection between the different plots.
+To solve this, you need to place your debugs correctly and smartly in the code.